kinhluan/fuzzy-traffic-system/DEPLOYMENT_GUIDE.md

 Before sharing your site:

-- [ ] Update all "yourusername" placeholders
+- [ ] Update all "kinhluan" placeholders
 - [ ] Add real comparison data
 - [ ] Test all scenarios in dashboard
 - [ ] Verify mobile responsiveness